-The primary reason for the designation of Lynch Island, South Orkney Islands (Latitude 60°39'10" S, Longitude 045°36'25" W; 0.1 km2), as Antarctic Specially Protected Area (ASPA) 110 is to protect environmental values, and primarily the terrestrial flora within the Area.
+The primary reason for the designation of Lynch Island, South Orkney Islands (Latitude $60^{\circ}39'10''$ S, Longitude $045^{\circ}36'25''$ W; $0.14~\text{km}^2$), as Antarctic Specially Protected Area (ASPA) 110 is to protect environmental values, and primarily the terrestrial flora within the Area.

 Lynch Island, Marshal Bay, South Orkney Islands, was originally designated as a Specially Protected Area through Recommendation IV-14 (1966, SPA No. 14) after a proposal by the United Kingdom.
-It was designated on the grounds that the island "supports one of the most extensive and dense areas of grass (Deschampsia antarctica) known in the Treaty Area and that it provides an outstanding example of a rare natural ecological system".
+It was designated on the grounds that the island "supports one of the most extensive and dense areas of grass (Deschampsia antarctica) known in the Treaty area and that it provides an outstanding example of a rare natural ecological system".
 These values were amplified and extended by Recommendation XVI-6 (1991) when a management plan for the site was adopted.

 Lynch Island is 2.4 km from Signy Island, the location of Signy Research Station (UK), and about 200 m from Coronation Island, the largest of the South Orkney Islands.
 The Area has been afforded special protection for most of the modern era of scientific activity in the region, with entry permits having been issued only for compelling scientific reasons.
 Thus, the island has not been subjected to frequent visits, scientific research or sampling.
 Since 1983, the numbers of Antarctic fur seals in the South Orkney Islands as increased significantly, with consequent destruction of accessible areas of vegetation where the seals come ashore.
 Some vegetated areas on Lynch Island have been damaged, for example, accessible Polytrichum and Chorisodontium moss banks and Deschampsia on the north-eastern and eastern sides of the island have been extensively damaged in some locations.
 A visit in February 2011 reported fur seals were present over the eastern side of the island [roughly drawing a line between the boat landing site (Lat.
 60°39'05" S, Long.
-045°36'12" W; Map 2) and the island's summit (Lat.
+045°36'12" W; Figure 2) and the island's summit (Lat.
 60°39'05" S, Long.
 045°36'12" W)].
 Seals were present to the highest point of the island with about 30 seals on the summit.
-Despite this, both the Antarctic hair grass; Deschampsia Antarctica and Colobanthus quitensis appeared to be thriving.
+During a subsequent visit in January 2022, no fur seals were observed.
+Despite variable levels of fur seal trampling, both the Antarctic hair grass; Deschampsia antarctica and Colobanthus quitensis have thrived over recent years.
 The area covered by Deschampsia, as reported in February 2011, is more extensive than in the previous report (February 1999).
-The grass has now increased its abundance and distribution range in an area to the east of the island, extending west to the highest point on the island with good cover to the summit and all over the area around the summit cairn (Map 3).
-During a visit in February 1999 it was observed that the most luxuriant areas of grass on the northern and northwestern slopes had not yet been affected and this observation was confirmed during a visit in February 2011.
+The grass has now increased its abundance and distribution range in an area to the east of the island, extending west to the highest point on the island with good cover to the summit and all over the area around the summit cairn (Figure 3).

+During a visit in February 1999 it was observed that the most luxuriant areas of grass on the northern and north-western slopes had not yet been affected and this observation was confirmed during a visit in February 2011.
 Notwithstanding some localised destruction, to date the primary values of the island, as noted above, have not been significantly compromised by either human or seal access to the island.